What is Business Banking?

 #1 – Overdraft Facility

-When companies have more cash requirements then the available balance in companies’ current account then companies generally avails overdraft facilities from banks for which banks charge rate of Interest.
+When companies have more cash requirements then the available balance in companies’ current accounts, then companies generally avails overdraft facilities from banks for which banks charge rate of interest.
 Overdrafts are often used as an alternative source of funding for unexpected expenditures.
 Overdraft is a very common source of funding for small and medium enterprises.

 - Overdraft facility is available as short-term financing and useful for companies that have fluctuating finance requirements or have a seasonal business cycle.

 - An overdraft facility can be used with or without taking pre-approval from a lender.
 Generally, a Pre-approved facility carries a lower rate of interest as compared to without approval.